Junior dos Santos: Eagle Fighting Championship

 Dos Santos made his Eagle FC debut against Yorgan De Castro on 20 May 2022 at Eagle FC 47.
 Dos Santos outstruck De Castro for most of the bout, but would go on to lose by technical knockout due to a doctor stoppage after suffering a shoulder injury early in the third round.

 Gamebred FC

-Dos Santos fought in a rematch against Fabrício Werdum in a bare knuckle MMA fight on September 8, 2023, at Gamebred Fighting Championship 5.
+Dos Santos fought in a rematch against Fabrício Werdum in a bare knuckle MMA fight on 8 September 2023, at Gamebred Fighting Championship 5.
 He won the fight by split decision.

-Dos Santos faced Alan Belcher for the Gamebred Bareknuckle MMA Heavyweight championship in the main event of Gamebred Bareknuckle MMA 7 on March 2, 2024.
+Dos Santos faced Alan Belcher for the Gamebred Bareknuckle MMA Heavyweight championship in the main event of Gamebred Bareknuckle MMA 7 on 2 March 2024.
 Dos Santos won the championship by knockout in the second round.

 Global Fight League

-On December 11, 2024, it was announced that Dos Santos was signed by Global Fight League.
+On 11 December 2024, it was announced that Dos Santos was signed by Global Fight League.
 However, all GFL events were postponed indefinitely.

+Most Valuable Promotions

+Dos Santos faced Robelis Despaigne on May 16, 2026 at MVP MMA 1.
+He lost the fight by knockout in the first round.